Neehor/Registration-Form/README.md

 # Registration Form

-This project represents the client-side part of a registration form with data validation on the user side.
-It implements the standard pattern of collecting and primarily validating client information before sending it to the server.
+The project represents a registration form with custom data validation on the client side.
+It was developed as a technical test assignment based on a set of specific requirements and constraints.

 A small front-end pet project that demonstrates how to build and validate a registration form using **HTML, CSS, and vanilla JavaScript**.